picfight/pfcwallet/rpc/documentation/api.md

 #### `StartConsensusRpc`

-The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the dcrd RPC client.
+The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the pfcd RPC client.
 This RPC client is used for wallet syncing and publishing transactions to the Decred network.

 Since API version 3.0.0, starting the consensus server no longer automatically